Flooding from Isaac forces evacuation of 60,000

 In St. John the Baptist Parish, northwest of New Orleans, about 3,000 people were forced to evacuate their homes before dawn on Thursday due to storm surges from Lake Pontchartrain and Lake Maurepas, authorities said.

-In Slidell, a town of about 27,000 people northeast of New Orleans, the surge from Lake Pontchartrain left the Eden Isle community under about a foot of water.
+In Slidell, a town of about 27,000 people northeast of New Orleans, the surge from Lake Pontchartrain left the Eden Isle community under about a foot (30 cm) of water.

 "You'd have never made me believe a Category 1 would dump this much water," said Sam Caruso, 71," a former mayor of the town who was touring it in his pickup truck.